agh-pum-2017/pocket-trainer/README.md

 * Changing screen orientation breaks the countdown.
 * When finished and clicking "Start over", the upcoming exercise is displayed.
 However, when clicking back it should go to today rather than "Start over" again.
 * Menu icon in the program browser should be white instead of black (three dots in the upper right corner).
 * Back button sometimes allows to navigate to forbidden views.

 ### Nice to have

+* Handle incoming calls correctly.
 * On-line wizard and a searchable database to create and publish training programs.
 Ability to reuse e.g. exercises.
 * When querying training program repository, send already installed programs to avoid downloading them unnecessarily (requires to bump format version on the client; the server should be backwards-compatible).
 * Show enrolled first or display selected program more prominently (sorting?).